Rivaroxaban (By mouth)

 Warnings While Using This Medicine

-- Be extra careful to avoid injuries until the effects of the medicine have worn off.
+- This medicine may increase your risk of bleeding.
+Be careful to avoid injuries that could cause bleeding.
 Stay away from rough sports or other situations where you could be bruised, cut, or hurt.
 Brush and floss your teeth gently.
 Be careful when using sharp objects, including razors and fingernail clippers.
 Avoid picking your nose.
 If you need to blow your nose, blow it gently.

 Possible Side Effects While Using This Medicine